ajwills72/about-ajwills72/gifts.md

 - Old or rare books in the areas of: science fiction, computing, space, psychology.

+...and I do consume a few nice things that are tasty but not that good for me, like:

+- Craft ale

+- Single-malt Scotch whiskey

+- Mouldy cheese (Stilton, etc)

+- Crystallized fruit and ginger

 Thanks for taking the time to read this.